 If you and your significant other are foodies, then Soho is the place for you.
 Packed with a plethora of cocktail bars, chic eateries, jazz bars, and even Michelin-starred gourmet bistros, this is the perfect area for a romantic dinner.

 Carnaby Street is a little more quirky, but also offers a range of cafes, bistros, and bars.
-Head to the Oscar Wilde Lounge at Hotel Cafe Royal for a touch of elegance and rooftop bar with views over the city.
+Head to the Oscar Wilde Lounge at Hotel Cafe Royal for a touch of elegance and a rooftop bar with views over the city.

 - Meander Along the Grand Canal